damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ## Emoji Picker Improvements

-Finally use all the Emoji!
+Now you can quickly search all available emoji!

 ![Search and find your favorite Emoji quickly in GitLab 8.4](/images/8_4/emoji_picker.gif)